ksnabb/flux-stores/README.md

 # Flux Stores

-This library provides FLUX stores.
+This library provides FLUX stores and is somewhat inspired by Backbone models and collections.

-This package is somewhat inspired by Backbone models and collections.
+The library itself is written in es6 and compiled with babel which means you might have to include babel polyfill in your code to make it work in some browsers.

 ## Models